phycem/Data-Science-Projects-and-Tasks/Awake Labs Take Home Challenge/README.md

 Download this folder.
 please name the csv file as demo.csv
-Upload your csv file for data input.
+Upload your csv file for data input. run pip install -r requirements.txt in your shell
 Get predictions from prediction.csv